Accept & Reject Statement-Based Uncertainty Models: Introduction

 In this paper, we represent uncertainty using sets of gambles.
 Although this is as of yet uncommon in the literature, we are not the first. \Citet[§14]{Smith-1961} uses them as a useful intermediate representation in the course of a proof in the exposition of his theory of imprecise probabilities.
 In the work of \citet{Williams-1974,Williams-1975}, they become more prominent---he talks about sets of acceptable bets---, but he still keeps a focus on (non-linear) expectation-type models. \Citet[§IV]{Seidenfeld-Schervish-Kadane-1990-decwoord} talk about ‘favorable’ gambles while presenting results about the relationship between convex sets of probability measures and strict preference orders.
 It is \citet{Walley-1991,Walley-2000-towards}---talking about sets of desirable gambles---who seems to have been the first to discuss them in their own right.
 Compared to these authors, our contribution lies in considering a pair of sets instead of just one set, proposing an intuitive axiom of how both sets interact, and developing the resulting theory.
+Adding an extra set is what allows us to simultaneously represent strict and non-strict preferences.

 In our framework, our first main axiom defines which assessments are irrational and which are not.
 The two other main axioms are generative in the sense that we can associate an extension operator with each of them that modifies assessments in such a way that the result satisfies the axiom.
 In spirit, this is completely analogous to the approach taken by \citet{DeFinetti-1937,DeFinetti-1974/1975} in his development of probability theory and \citet{Walley-1991} in his development of imprecise probability theory: they call their irrationality axiom `avoiding sure loss', their (single) generative principle `coherence', and the associated extension operator `the fundamental theorem of probability' and `natural extension', respectively.